timberline-secondary/hackerspace-lab/README.md

 ##General Server Installation

 ### Server Network Config
-Update settings in `/etc/network/interfaces` and notify IT Dept to add to DNS \n
+Update settings in `/etc/network/interfaces` and notify IT Dept to add to DNS

 NOTE: The default comment at the top of the file has a second line that isn't commented that may cause an error.
 ```
 iface eth0 inet static